crkntk/Scheduling/README.md

 # scheduling-RR-FCFS

-Scheduling alorithm for a CPU burst and IO bursts implementing Round Robin and First Come First serve.
+Scheduling algorithm for a CPU burst and IO bursts implementing Round Robin and First Come First serve.